groovy9/Node-Express-SQLite-Raw-SQL-Gateway-Example/README.md

 ```
 sqlite3 test.db 'select * from test'
 ```
-Tweak the configurable top section of api.js to taste and consider running with the something like PM2.
+Tweak the configurable top section of api.js to taste and consider running with it something like PM2.

 ### SQL Format